DataDog/documentation/content/en/monitors/monitor_types/log.md

     * **Monitor over measure**: If a [measure][4] is selected, the monitor alerts over the numerical value of the log facet (similar to a metric monitor) and aggregation needs to be selected (`min`, `avg`, `sum`, `median`, `pc75`, `pc90`, `pc95`, `pc98`, `pc99`, or `max`).
 3. Define the alert grouping (optional). **Note**: With or without alert grouping defined, you get **one** alert when the aggregated value meets the set conditions.
 Even if you split the query by host, a single notification is sent if several hosts meet the set conditions.
 This is done to reduce notification noise.
 4. Configure the alerting grouping strategy:
-    - Simple-Alert: Simple alerts aggregate over all reporting sources.
+    * **Simple-Alert**: Simple alerts aggregate over all reporting sources.
 You receive one alert when the aggregated value meets the set conditions.
 This works best to monitor a metric from a single host or the sum of a metric across many hosts.
 This strategy may be selected to reduce notification noise.
-    - Multi-Alert: Multi alerts apply the alert to each source according to your group parameters, up to 100 matching groups.
+    * **Multi-Alert**: Multi alerts apply the alert to each source according to your group parameters, up to 100 matching groups.
 An alerting event is generated for each group that meets the set conditions.
 For example, you could group `system.disk.in_use` by `device` to receive a separate alert for each device that is running out of space.

 ### Set alert conditions